Scoring System

 1. Time errors will accumulate at the rate of:

-Digital: three points for each second off estimate
+Digital: 1.5 points for each second off estimate

 2. Fuel errors will accumulate at the rate of: